chester-lang/chester2025draft/docs/src/dev/development.md

    - Keep debug statements clear, concise, and helpful
    - Clean up any temporary debug code when done
    - Add new categories to `DebugCategory` enum when needed for new components
+   - Remember to source the `debug-flags.sh` script when starting a new shell